UK Notices

 Governance and Decision Making

-• Hudson Compensation Committee – meets as needed to (i) oversee Hudson’s overall compensation philosophy, policies and programs; (ii) administer and make recommendations with respect to Hudson’s incentive compensation; (iii) oversee the evaluation and compensation or other incentive arrangements of executive officers; and (iv) approve, and amend or modify, the terms of any compensation plans as appropriate.
+Hudson has established a Compensation Committee, which meets as needed to (i) oversee Hudson’s overall compensation philosophy, policies and programs; (ii) administer and make recommendations with respect to Hudson’s incentive compensation; (iii) oversee the evaluation and compensation or other incentive arrangements of executive officers; and (iv) approve, and amend or modify, the terms of any compensation plans as appropriate.
+A member of the HAUK Board is also a member of the Hudson Compensation Committee.

 Key Characteristics of Remuneration Policy and Practices